By Liz Aitken, Founder Carefully Sorted

 - Check wardrobes at the beginning and end of every season and pass unwanted items to your favourite charity shop.

-I hope you found this quick guide to how to declutter during coronavirus useful.
+I hope you found this quick guide to how to start decluttering useful.
 Good luck with your getting your home sorted.
 You will have such a sense of achievement at the end of it!

 After a varied career across a number of sectors – business, charities and the arts – being made redundant from a financial services company gave Liz Aitken an opportunity to re-think her priorities.She has always been the family ‘fixer’, the one everybody relied on to sort things out, so there was an opportunity to turn her natural talents and experience into a business – thus Carefully Sorted was born.
 Carefully Sorted is not all about minimalism and throwing things away, but about helping their clients create a pleasant and manageable environment that they enjoy living in.